Br3Gott/3DPrintFailureAnalysis/README.md

-# Thesis in Computer Science and Engineering
+# Bachelors Thesis in Computer Science and Engineering

 ## Utilizing Computer Vision and Machine Learning to detect and handle 3D printing failures autonomously with a limited dataset.